microsoft/FastTrack/scripts/Get-YammerSiteSize/README.md

     If you'd like the script to be generated in a specific location, change the path above to reflect your target.

+You must have both the Exchange Online and SharePoint Online PowerShell modules installed.

 ### Parameters

 None